marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lIBQz9V93mc?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-To my big disappointment, it turned out that most of the bushes around the pool were poison oak, and I couldn't find any way to get into the water without getting poison oak all over myself.
+To my big disappointment, it turned out that most of the bushes around the pool were poison oak, and I couldn't find any way to get into the water without going through poison oak.

 Begrudgingly, I started the 1,000-foot climb back up.
 The spot that had looked promising on the map didn't yield any decent campsites, so I backtracked a mile and then continued to Pacheco Camp.